muratk3n/thirdwave/en/tweets/2020/week23f.md

 ---

-I've taken to saying made-up bad guy lines from Bond movies...
-My
-latest: "Your intransigence is perplexing Mr. Bond".
+I've taken to saying made-up bad guy lines from Bond movies with that generic accent...
+My latest: "Your intransigence is perplexing Mr. Bond".

 That could be a good line..